 - Factfulness is recognizing that many things appear to be constant because the change is happening slowly

-The world is massive and there are so many of us.
-Improved health of a general population in a small city of 200,000 as a result of better healthcare, in a country located far from where we live will probably remain unheard of to us.
-But it is still improvement.
+The world is massive, and there are so many of us.
+Improved health of a general population in a small city of 200,000 as a result of better healthcare in a country located far from where we live, will probably remain unheard of to us.
+But it is still an improvement.

 What to do: Update your knowledge!